 – Other Cisco Collaboration applications listed at www.cisco.com/go/uc-virtualized (such as MediaSense) that are not explicitly listed above as part of the BE6000 or BE7000 solutions.

 – Virtualized third-party applications that are included in the Solution Partner Program (SPP), formerly known as Cisco Developer Network (CDN) Marketplace Solutions Catalog for Collaboration.
 A list of all permitted third-party Collaboration applications can be found here.
-(Select Technology =Collaboration and filter either by Business Edition 6000, Business Edition 7000, or both.)
+(Select Technology =Collaboration.)

-Note : You should use only third-party applications in the Collaboration category with the Business Edition embedded hypervisor licenses.
+Note : You may only use only third-party applications from the Collaboration category with the Business Edition embedded hypervisor licenses.

 – Virtualized third-party applications that are offered through the Cisco SolutionsPlus Program and complementary to Collaboration are described at the following URL:

-On BE6000S servers with embedded virtualization software licenses, Cisco only supports the Core Business Edition applications listed above for BE6000S.
-Non-Business Edition applications – whether Cisco or third-party – are not supported with BE6000S at this time, even if other virtualization software licenses are substituted.
+Cisco only supports the Core Business Edition applications listed above for BE6000S servers.
+No other applications– whether Cisco or third-party – are supported with BE6000S at this time, even if other virtualization software licenses are substituted.

-For the above supported third-party applications, there is a maximum number of virtual machines allowed in a BE6000, BE7000, and Cisco UCS server deployment using Cisco Unified Communications Virtualization Hypervisor or Cisco Unified Communications Virtualization Foundation licensing.
+For permitted third-party applications, there is a maximum number of virtual machines allowed in a BE6000, BE7000, and Cisco UCS server deployment using Cisco Unified Communications Virtualization Hypervisor or Cisco Unified Communications Virtualization Foundation licensing.

 All non-Business Edition applications must be qualified to run virtualized on VMware and must align with the virtualization software requirements for Cisco Collaboration that are outlined at the following URL: